kenliew728/World_Weather_Analysis/README.md

 The purpose of this challenge is to create a travel itinerary that allows user to view the travel route and weather description.

 ## **Method**
-3 steps were followed to create a travel itinerary.
+Three steps were followed to create a travel itinerary.

 1. Step 1
    -  An API call was made to the OpenWeatherMap API to generate 2,000 random latitudes and longtitutes